Best design review software in 2026 (for teams that ship faster)

 Challenge 1: Scattered feedback across tools

-Problem: Comments in email, Slack, Figma, and spreadsheets
+Problem: Comments live in email, Slack, Figma, text messages, and a shared Google Doc.

 Challenge 3: Version confusion